-For older families, try one of our most local attractions, Tate St Ives is open for timed tours.
-Here’s what’s on display at the Tate this summer, as well as how to book your Tate visit.
+For older families, try one of our most local attractions, Tate St Ives.
+Here’s what’s on display at the Tate at the moment, as well as how to book your Tate visit.

 Rainy Cornish Beaches

 We actually love our beaches in wet and windy weather, especially the ones right on our doorstep in St Ives.
 The sea has a really special beauty on a wild day; and a walk across the sands against the wind is truly exhilarating.

 Under the Canopy

-Or, a rainy summer’s day is the perfect time for a spot of forest bathing.
-Grab your wellies and head off to explore our local Steeple Woods (we can give you directions), or take a short drive to Trevaylor Woods near Penzance (beautiful but a bit muddy).
+A rainy day is the perfect time for a spot of forest bathing.
+Grab your wellies and head off to explore our local Steeple Woods (we can give you directions), or take a short drive to Trevaylor Woods near Penzance (beautiful but very muddy).

 Head up the A30 to Tehidy Woods near Redruth.
-At this time of year, you can hear but not feel the rain as it patters on the leafy canopy above you.
 There are lots of lovely lakeside paths in Tehidy, along with Cornwall’s cheekiest squirrels.